What is Lender Paid Mortgage Insurance?

 Avoid paying monthly mortgage insurance by putting as little as 5% down and having your lender pay your mortgage insurance (PMI).

 Why pay PMI when your lender can pay it for you?

 Private mortgage insurance (PMI) is a term every homebuyer will hear if he/she is buying a new home with less than a 20% down payment.
-PMI is a necessary evil if you don't have the cash available to make that 20% down payment.
+Whether you are buying with a FHA or conventional loan, PMI is a necessary evil if you don't have the cash to make that 20% down payment.
 PMI rates vary, but expect a significant payment increase if you are required to pay it monthly.